phiresky/nmap-log-parse/README.md

     ```

     Use `staticLogFiles` only if you have an undated log file from an older version.

+    The logFilesPath is either relative to the root dirctory of the server (if starting with /) or the built index.html file (otherwise)

 4. Wait more than an hour.
 Make sure the first log file (in the form 2019-06-29.xml) exists and contains XML documents.
 5. Open `index.html` in a browser.
 Open it from a server (like a minimal `python3 -m http.server`) instead of from the filesystem because of Cross-Domain security.